cortex-lab/phy/design/merge-propositions.md

 - the Normal-entry snapshot used by cancellation; and
 - derived validity of overlapping propositions.

-Redo reapplies the merge, restores the accepted decision, and exits Merge mode.
+Redo reapplies the merge and accepted decision, then restores the exact post-commit context: the automatically opened next proposition, or Normal mode when no pending proposition remains.

 ## 6. Architecture boundaries